 A course emphasizing both interpersonal and organizational communications; to include written and oral exercises appropriate to business practice.
-If the student has not completed ENGL 1102 or the Regents' Testing Program (RTP), he/she must complete BUSA 2105 with a grade of C or better.
+If the student has not completed ENGL 1102, he/she must complete BUSA 2105 with a grade of C or better.

 Prerequisite: ENGL 1101 with grade of C or better.